Probate Q&A Series

 Analysis

 Apply the Rule to the Facts: Here, the dispute centers on a house allegedly transferred using a power of attorney, with claims that the deed and notarization details were improper.
 At the hearing, the court will usually focus on (1) whether the agent had authority to sign the deed and whether the power of attorney was properly recorded and referenced, (2) whether the deed execution and notarial acknowledgment appear legally sufficient, and (3) whether there is credible evidence of misconduct (such as fraud or undue influence) that could justify setting the deed aside.
-If the evidence shows the transfer was improper, the court may order relief that helps return the property to the estate or otherwise clarifies title for administration.
+If the dispute requires adjudicating the validity of the deed or title to the property, that issue generally must be resolved in Superior Court.

 Process & Timing

 1. Who files: Typically an interested person (often the personal representative, an heir, or a devisee).
-Where: Clerk of Superior Court in the county where the estate is administered (and deed records are with the county Register of Deeds).
-What: A written motion/petition in the estate file or a related proceeding requesting relief regarding the deed, attaching the deed, the power of attorney, and relevant Register of Deeds recording information.
+Where: Often first raised in the estate proceeding before the Clerk of Superior Court in the county where the estate is administered, but a claim to set aside a deed or determine title generally must be brought as a civil action in Superior Court; deed records are with the county Register of Deeds.
+What: A written motion/petition in the estate file or a related proceeding may request estate-related relief, but if the requested relief is to invalidate the deed itself, a separate civil pleading may be required, with the deed, the power of attorney, and relevant Register of Deeds recording information.
 When: Usually as soon as the issue is discovered, especially if the estate needs to determine what property is available to pay claims and expenses.

 2. Evidence and hearing: The court may review the recorded deed, the notary block/acknowledgment, and the recorded power of attorney, and may take testimony from the agent, witnesses, and sometimes the notary.
 The court often narrows the issues: authority under the power of attorney, whether the deed was properly executed/acknowledged, and whether misconduct is alleged with supporting facts.